-Henk van Dijk, of the National Police and leader of the program “Personen met verward gedrag” (Person with confused behaviour) is pleased with the program.
-He says the responsibility often falls to the police, but the police aren’t social workers.
+Henk van Dijk, of the National Police and leader of the program “Personen met verward gedrag” (Persons with confused behaviour) is pleased with the program.
+He says the responsibility to care for urgent mental health patients often falls to the police, but the police aren’t social workers.
 His priority is better care for the people suffering.
 “That’s what we do it for.”

 The program was first piloted in Amsterdam in 2014.
-Since then, the Dutch cities of Eindhoven, Rotterdam, and Groningen and the regions of Drenthe and Friesland have also created psycholances for the communities.
+Since then, the Dutch cities of Eindhoven, Rotterdam, and Groningen and the regions of Drenthe and Friesland have also created psycholances for their communities.

 What do you think of this approach to mental healthcare in the Netherlands?
 Tell us in the comments below?